 How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Public Service Organization that assisted in identifying service gaps within the community.
 The joint effort facilitated discussions and feedback from agencies working directly with those in need.
 As a result, the City identified key priorities and goals for the Plan, including specific public service focus areas where funding will be strategically directed and maximized across the community.
-10 Agency/Group/Organization House of Hope Agency/Group/Organization Type Services - Victims of Domestic Violence Services - Education Services - Victims What section of the Plan was addressed by consultation Housing Need Assessment Public Housing Needs Homeless Needs (All) Non-Homeless Special Needs Market Analysis How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+10 Agency/Group/Organization Centro Hispano Agency/Group/Organization Type What section of the Plan was addressed by consultation Housing Need Assessment Public Housing Needs Homeless Needs (All) Non-Homeless Special Needs Market Analysis How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Public Service Organization that assisted in identifying service gaps within the community.
 The joint effort facilitated discussions and feedback from agencies working directly with those in need.
 As a result, the City identified key priorities and goals for the Plan, including specific public service focus areas where funding will be strategically directed and maximized across the community.
-11 Agency/Group/Organization Project Read Agency/Group/Organization Type Services - Education What section of the Plan was addressed by consultation Housing Need Assessment Public Housing Needs Homeless Needs (All) Non-Homeless Special Needs Market Analysis
+11 Agency/Group/Organization House of Hope Agency/Group/Organization Type What section of the Plan was addressed by consultation Housing Need Assessment Public Housing Needs Homeless Needs (All) Non-Homeless Special Needs Market Analysis

 How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Public Service Organization that assisted in identifying service gaps within the community.
 The joint effort facilitated discussions and feedback from agencies working directly with those in need.
 As a result, the City identified key priorities and goals for the Plan, including specific public service focus areas where funding will be strategically directed and maximized across the community.
-12 Agency/Group/Organization Mountainlands Community Health Center Agency/Group/Organization Type Services - Health What section of the Plan was addressed by consultation Housing Need Assessment Public Housing Needs Homeless Needs (All) Non-Homeless Special Needs Market Analysis How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+12 Agency/Group/Organization Project Read Agency/Group/Organization Type What section of the Plan was addressed by consultation Housing Need Assessment Public Housing Needs Homeless Needs (All) Non-Homeless Special Needs Market Analysis How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Public Service Organization that assisted in identifying service gaps within the community.
 The joint effort facilitated discussions and feedback from agencies working directly with those in need.
 As a result, the City identified key priorities and goals for the Plan, including specific public service focus areas where funding will be strategically directed and maximized across the community.
-13 Agency/Group/Organization MAG Aging Department Agency/Group/Organization Type Services - Elderly Regional Organization What section of the Plan was addressed by consultation Housing Need Assessment Public Housing Needs Homeless Needs (All) Non-Homeless Special Needs Market Analysis
+13 Agency/Group/Organization Mountainlands Community Health Center Agency/Group/Organization Type What section of the Plan was addressed by consultation Housing Need Assessment Public Housing Needs Homeless Needs (All) Non-Homeless Special Needs Market Analysis